Creating agentic workflows

 A For each control runs a series of actions for every item in a list.
 The iterator variable represents the current item in the list, and the index variable indicates its position, starting from zero.
 You can use them to access and process each item in the list.

 • Click the add icon icon.
-From the Create new tab, click and drag the For each control onto the canvas.
+From the Flow nodes tab, click and drag the For each control onto the canvas.
 You can drop the control directly on a connector line or anywhere on the canvas.

-• Select the connector line between the two nodes and click add add icon.
-Click For each.
+• Click the connector line between start and end nodes.
+Select Add a flow control > For each.
 A For each control is automatically inserted onto the connector line.

 Select list